-- Nearly 90% of the world's flowering plants and 35% of agricultural crops benefit from animal pollinators, especially native bees. - · Forests are home to many native bee species, but our understanding of how forest management influences bee communities is still in its infancy. - · Given the expanding footprint of wildfire in western North America, quantifying how bee communities respond to fuel-reduction treatments has become a research priority.
+- Nearly 90% of the world's flowering plants and 35% of agricultural crops benefit from animal pollinators, especially native bees. - Forests are home to many native bee species, but our understanding of how forest management influences bee communities is still in its infancy. - Given the expanding footprint of wildfire in western North America, quantifying how bee communities respond to fuel-reduction treatments has become a research priority.

-critical element of biodiversity and provide key ecosystem functions, ultimately providing hundreds of billions in ecosystem services annually across the alohe
+insect pollinators - such as this native long-horned bee - are a critical element of biodiversity and provide key ecosystem functions, ultimately providing hundreds of billions in ecosystem services annually across the alobe.

-Bumble bees (Bombus spp.) are often found in managed forests, and they were one of the more abundant arouns that were cantured within shaded fuel break sites in our study.
+Bumble bees (Bombus spp.) are often found in managed forests, and they were one of the more abundant groups that were captured within shaded fuel break sites in our study.